needle-mirror/com.unity.netcode/Documentation~/client-server-worlds.md

 This automatic world creation is most useful when you're working in the Editor and enter Play mode with your game scene opened, because it allows immediate Editor iteration testing of your multiplayer game.
 However, in a standalone game where you typically want to use some sort of front-end menu, you might want to delay world creation, or choose which Netcode worlds to spawn.

 For example, consider a "Hosting a client-hosted server" flow versus a "Connect as a client to a dedicated server via matchmaking" flow.
-In the first scenario, you want to add (and connect via IPC to) an in-process server world.
-In second scenario, you only want to create a client world.
+In the first scenario, you may want to add (and connect via IPC to) an in-process server world.
+In the second scenario, you only want to create a client world.
 In these cases, you can choose to customize the bootstrapping flow.

 ### Customize the bootstrapping flow